decause/hflossk/README.rst

 Once you have virtualenv installed, you should be able to run::

  $ cd code
- $ git clone git@github.com:YOUR_USERNAME/hfoss-content.git
+ $ git clone git@github.com:YOUR_USERNAME/YOUR_COURSENAME-content.git
  $ virtualenv --no-site-packages -p python2 hflosskenv
  $ pip install hflossk
  $ ./hflosskenv/bin/activate
- $ cd hfoss-content
+ $ cd YOUR_COURSENAME-content
- $ hflossk run
+ $ hflossk new

+Once you've done that you'll probably want to edit some of the pre-generated files for the course.
+That way the website will reflect your course's information.

 On Windows
 ++++++++++